boledovicpantheon/testing-academy/README.md

 > Provisioning should not be longer than 30 minutes, but it depends on your hardware capacity and internet connection.

 1. Create public Github(or alternative) repository and replace the url in `$(project_dir)/jenkins/jobs/update-job.yaml`.
 Make sure branches are  correct too.
+When you change or upload file to this repository, Jenkins will detect change, build and push jobs to Jenkins controller.

 ```yaml
     scm: